Cross-platform IRC clients

 Linux/Unix Clients on Windows

-Many of the terminal-based Unix/Linux IRC clients have been ported to run on Windows with the aid of Cygwin or MSYS.
+Many of the terminal-based Unix/Linux IRC clients have been ported to run on Windows with the aid of WSL, Cygwin or MSYS.
 These ported clients may be awkward to use if not comfortable with console-mode applications, and primarily cater to advanced users.

 The popular X11 client, xchat, also has a Windows version, which is a common alternative to mIRC on Windows systems.